conoromand/1806-20_polarization/README.md

 # 1806-20_polarization

-Files involving polarization for SGR 1806-20 hyperflare All files are commented with descriptions for each block of lines
+Files involving polarization for SGR 1806-20 hyperflare.

+All files are commented with descriptions for each block of lines.

 ----------------------------------------------------------------------------------------------------------------